skiwithpete/alarmpi/README.md

 # Alarmpi

-A clock radio for a Raspberry Pi with customizable alarm.
+A Raspberry Pi clock radio with customizable Text To Speech alarm.
 ```
 Good afternoon, it's Wednesday September twelfth.
 The time is 07:29 PM.